cadet/CADET-Core/doc/interface/unit_operations/multi_channel_transport_model.rst

    **Unit:** :math:`\mathrm{m}^{2}`

-   Defines the cross section area of each channel
+   Defines the cross section area of each channel.
+The :math:`\texttt{SENS_PARTYPE}` field is used for indexing the channel when specifying parameter sensitivities.

    ================  ====================== ======================================
    **Type:** double  **Range:** :math:`> 0`  **Length:** :math:`\texttt{NCHANNEL}`